longshotlabs/simpl-schema/README.md

 You can use `schema.getAllowedValuesForKey(key)` to get the allowed values array for a key.

-**Note**: If you wish to restrict the items allowed items in an Array, the `allowedValues` property must be on the array item definition, so `myArray.$'
+**Note**: If you wish to restrict the items allowed items in an Array, the `allowedValues` property must be on the array item definition, e.g: `myArray.$`

 ### regEx